 Hypothyroidism is a disease of thyroid function.
 When your thyroid hormone production drops, your body processes slow down and change.
-Hypothyroidism can affect many different systems in you body, and can cause symptoms like fatigue, weight gain, cold intolerance, dry skin, thinning hair, constipation, and more.
+Hypothyroidism can affect many different systems in your body and can cause symptoms like fatigue, weight gain, cold intolerance, dry skin, thinning hair, constipation, and more.

 What we do know is that an estimated 90% of all hypothyroidism is caused by Hashimoto's Thyroiditis.
 Hashimoto's is an autoimmune disorder that damages the thyroid gland.
 Antibodies attack the thyroid gland leading to chronic inflammation.
 This disease can occur suddenly or silently over time.

-Sometimes the problem is not in the thyroid gland itself, but rather in the gland that tells the thyroid what to do.
-The pituitary gland produces thyroid stimulating hormone (TSH) which tells the thyroid to produce and release triiodothyronine (T3) and thyroxine (T4).
-When the pituitary is damaged by a tumor, radiation, or surgery, it may no longer be able to produce the amount of TSH that the thyroid needs to properly function.
+Sometimes the problem is not in the thyroid gland itself, but instead in the gland that tells the thyroid what to do - the pituitary gland.
+The pituitary gland produces thyroid-stimulating hormone (TSH), which tells the thyroid to produce and release triiodothyronine (T3) and thyroxine (T4).
+When the pituitary becomes damaged by a tumor, radiation, or surgery, it may no longer be able to produce the amount of TSH that the thyroid needs to function correctly.

 Surgical removal of the thyroid can also lead to hypothyroidism.
-Reasons to have your thyroid removed might include nodules, cancer, or treatment of Graves’ Disease (autoimmune hyperthyroidism).
-When the entire thyroid is removed, patients become hypothyroid because they no longer have a thyroid to produce hormones, at all.
-They start taking thyroid hormone replacement drugs immediately following surgery, and stay on these drugs for the remainder of life.
+Reasons to have your thyroid removed might include nodules, cancer, or treatment of Graves' Disease (autoimmune hyperthyroidism).
+When the entire thyroid is removed, patients become hypothyroid because they no longer have a thyroid to produce hormones at all.
+They start taking thyroid hormone replacement drugs following surgery and stay on these drugs for the remainder of life.
 These drugs mimic what your body would create naturally.

 Certain medications can lead to low thyroid function.
 Lithium (sometimes used to treat depression and bipolar disorder) and amiodarone (sometimes used to treat heart rhythm conditions), may be among the two most common medications to lead to low hormone production.
 These drugs are most likely to trigger a response in patients who already have a genetic predisposition to autoimmune thyroid disease.